 Risk Management Office

-- Certificate of Liability - Evidence of Insurance
+Certificate of Liability - Evidence of Liability Insurance

-Certificates of Insurance are issued when needed to verify that The Evergreen State College is covered under WA States Self Insurance Liability Program for a specific activity, lease or agreement.
+Certificates of Insurance are issued when needed to verify that The Evergreen State College is covered under WA State Self Insurance Liability Program for a specific activity, lease, or agreement.
 They are issued:

 - when evidence of coverage is needed for general or vehicle liability covered by the Self Insurance Liability Program.

-If you need a Certificate of Insurance please contact the Director of Business Services, Risk Management Office, Library 1125, one month prior to the date(s) needed, either via email or at 867.6450.
+If you need a Certificate of Insurance please contact the Associate Vice President of Business Services, Risk Management Office, Library 1125, one month prior to the date(s) needed, either via email or at (360) 867-6450.

-The Director of Business Services office interacts with outside parties concerning claims investigation, claims management and incident reporting.
+The Associate Vice President of Business Services office interacts with outside parties concerning claims investigation, claims management, and incident reporting.

 A highway crash or any non-highway damage to a state vehicle - or your privately owned vehicle while driving on state business - must be reported to the Department of Enterprise Services, Office of Risk Management within 48 hours of the incident.

 - Property Insurance: This covers insured property for all risks of direct physical loss or damage to the property.
-Property covered includes housing buildings (under bond indenture), the President's residence, the Childcare Center and the College Activities Building (CAB).
+Property covered includes housing buildings (under bond indenture), the President's residence, the Childcare Center, the College Activities Building (CAB), and the Tacoma Campus.

 - Loss of Rents: The College purchases loss of rents insurance on all College housing facilities.
 This insurance is to provide a continuation of rental income on housing facilities in the event of fire or other hazards.

-- Miscellaneous Insurance: When it is felt insurance is needed for some particular activity other than those listed above, the office in charge of such activity must contact the Director of Business Services, Risk Management office, Library 1125, 867.6450, for coverage of insurance one month before the activity takes place.
+- Miscellaneous Insurance: When it is felt insurance is needed for some particular activity other than those listed above, the office in charge of such activity must contact the Associate Vice President of Business Services, Risk Management office, Library 1125, extension 6450, to see if insurance coverage is available, at least one month prior to the activity taking place.